Electromagnetic absorption by water: Microwaves and radio waves

 The pure rotation spectrum of water vapor extends into the microwave region.

 Liquid water has a broad absorption spectrum in the microwave region, which has been explained in terms of changes in the hydrogen bond network giving rise to a broad, featureless, microwave spectrum.
 The absorption (equivalent to dielectric loss) is used in microwave ovens to heat food that contains water molecules.
-A frequency of 2.45 GHz, wavelength 122 mm, is commonly used.
+A frequency of 2.45 GHz (wavelength 122 mm) is commonly used.

-Radiocommunication at GHz frequencies is very difficult in fresh waters and even more so in salt waters.
+Radiocommunication at GHz frequencies is very difficult in fresh water and even more so in salt water.

 Atmospheric effects

 Synthetic stick absorption spectrum of a simple gas mixture corresponding to the Earth's atmosphere composition based on HITRAN data created using Hitran on the Web system.
 Green color – water vapor, WN – wavenumber (caution: lower wavelengths on the right, higher on the left).
 Water vapor concentration for this gas mixture is 0.4%.

-Water vapor is a greenhouse gas in the Earth's atmosphere, responsible for 70% of the known absorption of incoming sunlight, particularly in the infrared region, and about 60% of the atmospheric absorption of thermal radiation by the Earth known as the greenhouse effect.
+Water vapor is a greenhouse gas in the Earth's atmosphere responsible for 70% of the known absorption of incoming sunlight, particularly in the infrared region where it absorbs 60% of the atmospheric absorption of thermal radiation emitted by the Earth in a process known as the greenhouse effect.
 It is also an important factor in multispectral imaging and hyperspectral imaging used in remote sensing because water vapor absorbs radiation differently in different spectral bands.
 Its effects are also an important consideration in infrared astronomy and radio astronomy in the microwave or millimeter wave bands.
-The South Pole Telescope was constructed in Antarctica in part because the elevation and low temperatures there mean there is very little water vapor in the atmosphere.
+The South Pole Telescope was constructed in Antarctica in part because its high elevation and low temperatures mean there is very little water vapor in the atmosphere.

 Similarly, carbon dioxide absorption bands occur around 1400, 1600 and 2000 nm, but its presence in the Earth's atmosphere accounts for just 26% of the greenhouse effect.
 Carbon dioxide gas absorbs energy in some small segments of the thermal infrared spectrum that water vapor misses.
 This extra absorption within the atmosphere causes the air to warm just a bit more and the warmer the atmosphere the greater its capacity to hold more water vapor.
 This extra water vapor absorption further enhances the Earth's greenhouse effect.